Best Practices for Creating Connectors

 Versioning

-The Update Existing Marketplace Content section of Share Marketplace Content provides explanations of the recommended versioning system.
+The Updating Existing Marketplace Content section of Uploading to the Marketplace provides explanations of the recommended versioning system.
 The following points go into more detail on the versioning number system:

-• Minor version — This is the second digit.
-This number goes up when you release minor changes that do not break backwards compatibility, fixes some bugs, or adds small new features.
+Minor version — This is the second digit.
+This number goes up when you release minor changes that do not break backwards compatibility, and that fix some bugs, or add small new features.
 Depending on your development cycle, this could be intermediate releases in smaller batches.

 Licensing